goncalor/SCDTR/README.md

 # SCDTR
-This is the final project of the Distributed Control Real-Time Systems course at IST.
+This is the final project of the [Distributed Control of Real-Time Systems (SCDTR) course at IST](https://fenix.tecnico.ulisboa.pt/cursos/meec/disciplina-curricular/1529008375879).
 It is a demonstration of local illumination control.
 It exemplifies the ability to set LED dimming values, read illuminance values in Lux, define setpoints for local control, demonstrate the performance of the control system in step changes in the reference setpoint and under external disturbances.

 The project was developed by:
 - [Gonçalo Ribeiro](https://github.com/goncalor);